|Ùkwà play during the traditional rites for Etubom Ekeng Abia Ewa, Calabar South, Cross River State. I. Miller photograph, 2016

 Nicklin & Salmons (1988)

-Ùkwà play is undoubtedly an ancient practice, but it seems to have been first documented by early British colonists in Calabar.
-The following postcard from Calabar, early 1900s, is a photograph of Ùkwà play, evident from the sword bearing dancers at lower left.
-Also seen at center-right is a “big head” masquerade, whose neck is wrapped with palm fronds, body covered in cloth, surrounded by attendants.
+Ùkwà play is undoubtedly a centuries-old practice, but it seems to have been first documented by early British colonists in Calabar.
+The following postcard from Calabar, early 1900s, is a photograph of Ùkwà play, evident from the sword-bearing dancers at lower left.
+Also seen at center-right is an Okpon ibot “big head” masquerade, whose neck is wrapped with palm fronds, body covered in cloth, surrounded by attendants.
 In the background at center-left is another masquerade that seems to be M̀kpọ́kpọ́rọ́ with a human skull on its crown.

 “The so-called ‘image’ is a figure robed from crown to heel in a long garment, of the colour proper to the grade, and pierced with eyeholes.
 It usually bears on its head a wooden framework covered with skin and shaped like a human head, often with two faces, one male and the other female” (Talbot 1912: 44).